agairola/cissp/Domain-5/ManagingIdentityandAuthentication.md

 #### Kerberos

   * Current version - Kerberos 5
+  * Kerberos 5, relies on symmetric-key cryptography (also known as secret-key cryptography) using the Advanced Encryption Standard (AES) symmetric encryption protocol.
   * *Kerberos Authentication Server*  The authentication server hosts the functions of the KDC: a ticket-granting service (TGS) and an authentication service (AS).
 However, it is possible to host the ticket-granting service on another server.
 The authentication service verifies or rejects the authenticity and timeliness of tickets.
 This server is often called the *Key Distribution Center (KDC)*.

   ![alt text](kerborosewhiteboard.jpg)